arkency/posts/posts/2017-06-02-testing-cookies-in-rails.md

 end
 ```

-Note that the cookie time has expiration time of 30 minutes and we are doing second call
+Note that the **cookie time has expiration time of 30 minutes and we are doing second call
-"after" 35 minutes, so we would expect output to be:
+"after" 35 minutes**, so we would expect output to be:

 ```
 My cookie is: